Participant Perceptions of a Robotic Coach Conducting Positive Psychology Exercises: A Qualitative Analysis: Materials and Methods

+During the study, despite following the same exercises, participants, on average, are witnessed to spend different amounts of time for past $(11 \pm 4$ minutes), present $(9 \pm 3$ minutes) and future $(10 \pm 3$ minutes) rounds with the overall coaching session taking $31 \pm 10$ minutes.

-\item \textbf{Interview and Debriefing:} After finishing all three interactions with the \ac{RC} a semi-structured interview was conducted with the participants, documenting their feedback and general impressions about the interactions.
-This enabled us to gather qualitative data on the participant's perceptions of the robot and debrief them on the objectives of the study and how the conditions were administered.
-The interview structure can be seen in Appendix \ref{secA1}.
+\textbf{3.
+Interview and Debriefing:} After finishing all three interactions with the \ac{RC} a semi-structured interview was conducted with the participants, documenting their feedback and general impressions about the interactions.
+This enabled us to gather qualitative data on the participant's perceptions of the robot and debrief them on the objectives of the study and how the levels of adaptation were administered.
+The interview structure can be seen in Appendix~\ref{secA1}.